Spring/Summer 04 collection

 The collection echoes the words of Paul Gauguin in a letter to his wife in 1890 where he wrote; ‘May the day come (and perhaps soon) when I can retreat to the woods of an island in Oceania, to live there in ecstasy, in tranquility, and for art.
 Surrounded by a new family, far from this European pursuit of wealth.
 There in Tahiti I could, in the silence of beautiful tropical nights, hear the sweet murmuring music of my heart beating in loving harmony with the mysterious beings of my surroundings.
 Free at last, with no thought of money, to love, sing, and die.’
 The romanticism of these comments is not lost in the collection, with geometrically pieced dresses in satin silks, crepe and chiffon pleated and cut just below the knee whilst cropped mannish tailering ,pleated panels and details in tops, dresses, trousers and skirts are taken from the Victorian props in Gauguins paintings.

-September 21st, 2005, London – Electric Ballroom – Fashion show (Fashion East) – presentation ‘Spring/Summer 06 collection’
+London – Electric Ballroom – Fashion show (Fashion East)

 Innocence is not a virtue